petteri-tuni-tla1/pregit-robot/README.md

 # Introduction

-Use Robot for testing Linus Git or home made Pregit, command line tool
+Use Robot for testing Linus Git or home made Pregit, command line tool.

-## Set up the environment
+## Outline

+It first sets up test environment by creating temporary directory for testing (.tmp/...).

+Then initializes repo and tests that repo (.git) was created.

+# Technical instructions

+Here virtual environment used, not necessary however.

+## Installation and test first run

 Install python3.